kubernetes/website/content/en/blog/_posts/2018-07-16-kubernetes-1.11-release-interview.md

 JOSH BERKUS: Now partly that went well because we had a spectacular CI lead, [Aish Sundar](https://github.com/aishsundar), who's now in training to become the release lead.

-TIM PEPPER: And I'd count that partly as one of the, where were you lucky?
+TIM PEPPER: And I'd count that partly as one of the "Where were you lucky?" areas.
 We happened upon a wonderful person who just popped up and volunteered.

 JOSH BERKUS: Yes.
 And then but part of that was also that we said, hey.
 You know, we're not going to do what we've done before which is not really care about these tests until code slush.
 We're going to care about these tests now.